kindsoft/kindeditor/README.md

 Will combine, preprocess and minify the codes in the src directory into kindeditor.js and kindeditor-min.js.

+`ant all`

+Will combine, preprocess and minify the codes in the src and plugins directory into kindeditor-all.js and kindeditor-all-min.js.

 `ant zip`

 Will create a zip file of the current repository code.
 The zip file will be placed in the dist directory.